Effectiveness of Area-to-Value Legends and Grid Lines in Contiguous Area Cartograms: Discussion

 Compared to the no-features treatment, the combination of a static legend with grid lines was not effective in improving the participants' accuracy.
 The only statistically significant effect observed was that this treatment allowed participants to give more accurate responses compared to the legend-only treatment for \textit{Compare Administrative Units} tasks.
 The box plot of the normalized responses for \textit{Compare Administrative Units} in Fig.~\ref{fig:quant_tasks} shows many outliers in the static-legend-with-grid-lines treatment.
 Therefore, the positive effect of the static legend with grid lines is counterbalanced by more outliers in both directions.

 This treatment also caused participants to be slower while performing \textit{Detect Change in Zone} and \textit{Cluster} tasks compared to the no-features treatment, as well as slower in performing \textit{Compare Zones} tasks compared to the no-features treatment and legend-only treatment.
-As mentioned in Section~\ref{sec:user_preferences}, when participants had no additional features or only a legend for \textit{Compare Zone} or \textit{Detect Change in Zone} tasks, many used the strategy of estimating the proportion of the total area occupied by the zone.
+As mentioned in Section~\ref{sec:user_preferences}, when participants had no additional features or only a legend for \textit{Compare Zones} or \textit{Detect Change in Zone} tasks, many used the strategy of estimating the proportion of the total area occupied by the zone.
 However, with grid lines, most participants used the strategy of counting the number of squares that covered the zone.
 The second strategy is more time-consuming, and we believe that it explains why participants were slower with this treatment for these two task types.
-A potential improvement in the future might be to make grid cells interactive so that multiple squares can be highlighted by clicking and dragging (or shift-clicking on individual squares) to highlight a group of squares while displaying the total highlighted area next to the cartogram.

 The static legend with grid lines had a positive effect on participants' task completion rate.
 In four out of the five task types where participants were required to provide numerical responses (\textit{Estimate Administrative Unit}, both \textit{Compare} task types, and \textit{Detect Change in Administrative Unit}), we observed that this treatment significantly increased the task completion rate compared to the no-features treatment.
 In fact, all participants completed the \textit{Estimate Administrative Unit} tasks.